ece26/ece26.github.io/README.md

 ## Contributing to this project:

 Please read CONTRIBUTING.md for more information on how you can help make this site even better.
-If you submit a PR that is approved, you will be added to the list of contributers.
+If you submit a PR that is approved, you will be added to the list of contributors.

-## Contributers:
+## Contributors:

 Aiden F., Mahfuzur R.